google/syzygy/syzygy/installer/readme.txt

 5. View the KCacheGrind files.

 A typical session to profile Chrome might look like this.
-> InstrumentChrome.bat original
+> InstrumentChrome.bat <chrome directory>
 > mkdir traces
 > start call_trace_service.exe start --verbose --trace-dir=traces
-> instrumented\chrome.exe
+> <chrome directory>\chrome.exe
     ... time passes ...
 > call_trace_service.exe stop
 > grinder.exe --output-file=chrome.callgrind traces\*.bin
 > kcachegrind.exe chrome.callgrind

-Note that for these instructions to work, the "original" directory must contain a flat Chrome directory, such as is to be found in the Chrome continuous builder chrome-win32.zip archives.
-The "original" directory must also contain symbols for the binaries, and the binaries must be linked with the/PROFILE flag.
+Note that for these instructions to work, the <chrome directory> must contain a flat Chrome directory, such as is to be found in the Chrome continuous builder chrome-win32.zip archives.
+The directory must also contain symbols for the binaries, and the binaries must be linked with the /PROFILE flag.

 Note that KCacheGrind is not distributed as part of SyzyProf, but you can download pre-built Windows binaries from